-- This is an ideal opportunity to explore the features of key relationships in literature, television programmes etc. Using well known characters depersonalises the learning. - Positive Relationships poster, available to download from the professionals pages of Solihull's Just For You website http://www.j4usolihull.co.uk/professionals/resources.html
+This is an ideal opportunity to explore the features of key relationships in literature, television programmes etc. Using well known characters depersonalises the learning.

 Lesson 2: Help, that's abuse

 - To further explore the characteristics of positive relationships - To develop awareness of abuse in relationships and of statutory and voluntary organisations that support relationships in crisis